Low-energy effective quantum field theoretic description of excitations about soliton configurations

-and similarly all the amplitudes between finite number of particle states and $\ket{sol}$ vanish.
-This is because even at finite $\hbar$ in quantum theory soliton has infinite occupation number of zero momentum mode.
-That's why soliton is completely a nonperturbative effect in quantum field theory.
+and similarly all the amplitudes between a finite number of particle states and $\ket{sol}$ vanish.
+This is because even with a finite $\hbar$ in quantum theory, soliton has an infinite occupation number of zero momentum mode.
+That is why soliton is completely a non-perturbative effect in quantum field theory.

-Classically topological charge is coming from the difference of values of the field at the boundaries or in other words it depends asymptotic behaviour of fields.
-And in quantum description the conserved charged is determined by the infinite wavelength or zero momentum quantas and this is because topology is about global properties of the configuration which means it emerges from long range behaviour which is captured by long wavelength quantas.

-And because of this distinguishing properties of quantas those contribute in energy of the soliton configuration and which carry the information of the topological charge, authors in \cite{dvali2015towards}, \cite{grunding2017towards}, \cite{book:864295} talk about decomposing coherent into a tensor product state in which one part carries information about topology and another part carries information about the energy of the soliton configuration but we will not go into those details in this article.
-Rather we want to make a comment on the relation between topological charge and the residue of the pole of $N_{k}$ at $k=0$ momentum mode.
+Classically the topological charge is coming from the difference of values of the field at the boundaries or in other words, it depends on the asymptotic behavior of fields.
+On the other hand, in the quantum description, this charge is determined by the infinite wavelength or the zero momentum quanta (soft modes) since topology is about the global properties of the configuration which means it emerges from long-range behavior, captured by the long-wavelength quanta.
+Because of these distinguishing properties of quanta, contributing to the energy of the soliton configuration and carrying the information of the topological charge, authors in \cite{dvali2015towards, grunding2017towards, book:864295} talk about decomposing a coherent state into a tensor product state in which one part carries information about the topology and another part carries information about the energy of the soliton configuration.
+However, we do not go into those details in the present article.
+Instead, we want to make a comment on the relation between the topological charge and the residue of the pole of $N_{k}$ at $k=0$ momentum mode.